Management of change in the oil and gas industry

 Recognizing when a situation has changed sufficiently to require a management process and what changes should take place are critical to avoid future or immediate EHS issues.

-Consistent, repeatable, reliable, and easy to use systems for tracking and transmitting information in the MOC process is critical for success.
+Consistent, repeatable, reliable, and easy to use systems for tracking and transmitting information in the MOC process are critical for success.

-• Consistent: So that it is clear to all users what to do and what not to do in a MOC situation
+- Consistent, so that all users know what to do and what not to do in an MOC situation.

 Gaps in MOC processes and communication occur when it is easy to continue due to the existing processes and procedures for documenting and communicating.